An alternate version of Finding Nemo’s end credits.

 Breakneck Cakes (Fall & Spring) were made in celebration of the 2011 & 2012 Beacon Open Studios weekends.
 A scale topography of the Hudson Highlands from Breakneck Ridge to Mount Beacon to Fishkill Ridge rendered in cake.
 The work is a playful gesture towards the consuming of landscape.

 cocoa pound cake, chocolate buttercream, marshmallow fondant, hard candy 2012

 pound cake, buttercream, marshmallow fondant, hard candy 2011

 HUDSON RIVER SOUVENIRS

 Cheap and reproducible Hudson River School style "paintings" depicting snapshots of the region's hiking trails digitally manipulated, printed on canvas and framed in vacu-formed plastic.

 digital prints on canvas, PET plastic, steel rod, spray paint 2012

 digital prints on canvas, mdf, PET plastic, spray paint 2011

 A china cabinet full of broken porcelain plates depicting images of the environmentally and economically depraved city of Niagara, NY.
 The upper cabinet doors mimic the shape of the falls.
 The lower cabinet houses the research and production material.
 The work can disassemble as a traveling show.
-The plates were slip cast while in residence at CAC Troy and later produced through EFA Project Space's Assembly Line artist workshop series.
+The plates were slip cast while in residence at CAC Troy and later produced through the Elizabeth Foundation for the Arts Project Space's Assembly Line artist workshop series.

-Objects of interest found atop historic Mount Beacon were replicated and put on display in a dual curiosity cabinet / production unit.
-The originals were then reburied at the site in a treasure chest.
+Cooper Union senior show exhibiting the Artifacts of Mount Beacon.
+Objects of interest collected atop historic Mt Beacon were replicated and put on display in a dual curiosity cabinet / production unit.
+The originals were reburied at the site in a "treasure chest".